5 Reasons Why Your Startup Needs a UX Designer from Day One

-Usability testing is the best way to watch the real user journey, get unbiased and emotionally neutral feedback and help a UX designer polish everything as soon as the issues are detected.
+Usability testing is the best way to watch a real user journey.
+Furthermore, it helps to get unbiased and emotionally neutral feedback and help a UX designer polish everything as soon as the issues are detected.

-The job of a UX designer doesn’t end with the product release.
-After some time, you’ll have more comments from customers, performance analytics, additional features you’ll want to add and so on.
-By analyzing the stats and feedback, UX designers may come up with additional refinements and changes that will improve the user journey.
-They will stay in touch with your customers as well as your development team and make sure that both groups understand each other.
+However, the job of a UX designer doesn’t end with the product release.
+After some time, you’ll have more comments from customers, performance analytics, additional features you’ll want to add, and so on.
+By analyzing the stats and feedback, UX designers may come up with other refinements and changes that will improve the user journey.
+Moreover, they will stay in touch with your customers as well as your development team and make sure that both groups understand each other.

-UX requires multitasking: it combines research, analysis, graphic design, testing and lots of communication.
-UX designers are responsible for the early stages of your product, where there’s only an idea and no real understanding of user needs or pains.
-Also, they are the ones who will keep a finger on the pulse of the constantly evolving customer wishes and help you improve your product according to them.
+Above all, UX requires multitasking: it combines research, analysis, graphic design, testing, and lots of communication.
+UX designers are responsible for the early stages of your product, where there are only an idea and no real understanding of user needs or pains.
+Also, they are the ones who will keep a finger on the pulse of the continually evolving customer wishes and help you improve your product according to them.

-A UX designer should be an essential part of your startup team.
+And last but not least, UX designer should be an essential part of your startup team.
 Without one, you risk losing the link between your team and users, which can lead to costly mistakes in product design and functionality.
-And it’s always better to avoid problems than fix them later.
+Although it’s always better to avoid problems than fix them later.